 We must execute a panel cointegration test to see whether the ARDL (p,q,n,m) model contains a stable long-run relationship.
-Pedroni (1999) is used to determine whether long-run steady-state or cointegration exists between the variables, and Table 4 shows that at a constant plus trend level, 1 out of 7 statistics reject the null hypothesis, indicating that no cointegration exists at the 1, 5, and 10% level of significance.
-Because all statistics rule out cointegration, we conclude that there is no long-run cointegration among variables in South Asian nations, and Pedroni's panel non-parametric (t-statistic) and parametric (ADF-statistic) statistics are more trustworthy in constant plus time trend.
+Pedroni (1999) is used to determine whether long-run steady-state or cointegration between the variables exists, and Table 4 shows that at a constant plus trend level, 1 out of 7 statistics reject the null hypothesis, indicating that there is no cointegration at the 1, 5, and 10% level of significance.
+We draw the conclusion that there is no long-run cointegration among the variables in South Asian nations since all statistics rule out cointegration, and Pedroni's panel non-parametric (t-statistic) and parametric (ADF-statistic) statistics are more reliable in constant plus time trend.